SunPower/pvfactors/docs/sphinx/concepts/index.rst

    }

-The :ref:`tutorial section <getting_started_ref>` section shows how such a dictionary can be used to create a PV array in ``pvfactors``.
+The :ref:`tutorial section <getting_started_ref>` section shows how such a dictionary can be used to create a PV array in ``pvfactors`` using the :py:class:`~pvfactors.geometry.pvarray.OrderedPVArray` class.
 Here is a description of what each parameter means:

 - ``n_pvrows``: is the number of PV rows that the PV array will contain.
 In Fig. 1, we have 3 PV rows.